Struct biodivine_lib_bdd::Bdd

 An array-based encoding of the binary decision diagram implementing basic logical operations.

-s for atomic formulas, use a BddVariableSet
+To create Bdds for atomic formulas, use a BddVariableSet.

 Tuple Fields

-0: Vec<BddNode>
+0: Vec<BddNode>Implementations

 sourceimpl Bdd